-1. Inclusion of market-rate units: A maximum of five prioritization scoring points will be awarded to projects that integrate affordable units with market rate units within the same project.
+- 1. Inclusion of market-rate units: A maximum of five prioritization scoring points will be awarded to projects that integrate affordable units with market rate units within the same project.
 For the purposes of this section, market rate units developed in a condominium structure will count as created within the same project.
-To achieve points, the percent of market rate units must be between 20% percent to 80% percent of the total units, and the affordable and market rate units must be equitably distributed within the development in order to comply with federal fair housing rules.
+To achieve points, the percent of market rate units must be between 20 percent to 80 percent of the total units, and the affordable and market rate units must be equitably distributed within the development in order to comply with federal fair housing rules.

-These five points only relate to a mix of affordable and market-rate (unrestricted) units and not a mix of affordable units serving varying AMIAMGI levels.
-For example, a 100% percent affordable building that is part of a larger site mixed-income redevelopment would not qualify for this preference.
+- These five points only relate to a mix of affordable and market-rate (unrestricted) units and not a mix of affordable units serving varying AMGI levels.
+For example, a 100 percent affordable building that is part of a larger site mixed-income redevelopment would not qualify for this preference.

-- 2. Providing units for a range of AMIAMGI levels: A maximum of five prioritization scoring points will be awarded to projects that propose a mix of affordable units serving varying AMIAMGI levels and market rate units within the same project.
-To achieve points, a minimum of 10% percent of units must be proposed in each of the following income categories:
+- 2. Providing units for a range of AMGI levels: A maximum of five prioritization scoring points will be awarded to projects that propose a mix of affordable units serving varying AMGI levels and market rate units within the same project.
+To achieve points, a minimum of 10 percent of units must be proposed in each of the following income categories:

-- 0% percent to 30% AMI percent AMGI
+- O percent to 30 percent AMGI

-- 31% percent to 50% AMI percent AMGI
+- 31 percent to 50 percent AMGI

-- 51% percent to 80% AMI percent AMGI
+- 51 percent to 80 percent AMGI

-- 80% to 120% AMI

 - Market-rate (unrestricted, unsubsidized)